 What Our Therapists Share

-We know some children come hard-wired to run more intense, more sensitive and reactive, and what all of us therapists share in this practice is that we are teaching CBT and DBT skills to promote:
+We know some children come hard-wired to run more intense, more sensitive, and more reactive.
+We all emphasize skill building to promote:

 - Anxiety reduction